nerudaj/gimp-pixel-art-utils/README.md

 ![Tilesitize annotations](docs/tilesetize.png)

+> NOTE: Keep in mind that this plugin toggles all of your layers visible, so it can perform the export.

 # animation-preview

 Plugin for previewing animations stored in a layer group.
 It allows you to have multiple animations within a single gimp project, each one stored in a distinct layer group (only top level layer groups are indexed for animations, so you can use layer groups on lower levels to perform blending operations).
 Use [spritesheetize](#spritesheetize) to export your animations to annotated spritesheet so you can use them in a game.